 - our policy is to publish the existing peer-review reports unless we receive a written notice from the funder that - even with the grant recipients consent - the peer-review reports can not be published for confidentiality or other reasons

 - the original peer-review reports can be in any language (if you have a translation in English, please supply them)

 - the peer-review reports should contain an actual narrative and/or quantitative critique of the proposal, or at the very least a summary of committee/reviewer discussions

 - the peer-review reports should ideally be provided in a letter-headed document from the funding institution, or in some similar formal format.
 A screenshot of an email or a simple text MS Word document would not be sufficient.

-- an ethics approval is not sufficient, you must include peer-review reports from the funding/granting agency.
-Proposals that are not grant-funded are not eligible for the discount
+- an ethics approval is not sufficient, you must include the actual peer-review reports from the funding/granting agency.
+Proposals that are not grant-funded are not eligible for the discount.

 We reserve the right to charge the full Article Processing Fee if the uploaded peer-review reports do not meet the requirements outlines above.
 If in doubt, please file a support request ticket with email@example.com prior to submission.